 DALY (Disability-Adjusted Life Year): WHO metric system to quantify the burden of disease from mortality and morbidity.

+Even though Peru is not included as a “host country” in section A.4 (Party(ies)) of the PoA DD version 11, it is mentioned as such in section B.1 (Demonstration of additionality for PoA), Additionality demonstration, of the same document.
+The reason Peru was not mentioned as a host country is because it does not yet have a LPP implementing any of the technologies included in the program, but it is expected to find a LPP in this new crediting period.

 In the case of sale of the technology to organizations that distribute them to the end users, the capacity building can be performed by the organization’s staff that has been trained beforehand by the LPP.